 If you need to uninstall Atom from your system, you can do so using the below command in Terminal:

 It will prompt you with Y/n choice.
 Press Y if you really want to uninstall Atom.
 Now Atom will be removed from your system.
 To uninstall the dependencies too, use the below command:

 In this article, you have learned the installation of Atom text editor on the Debian system.
 We have explained two different methods using which you can install Atom on your system.
 Based on your preferences, you can choose any method for installation.
 In the end, we have also shared the method for the uninstallation of Atom, if you ever need to do so.
 For more information about Atom, visit the official documentation.

-If you are working on other Linux distributions, visit how to install Atom in Ubuntu and CentOS.
+If you are working on other Linux distributions, visit how to install Atom in Ubuntu.